-Conscious breathing teaches you how to be more alert to your mind.
-As a result, your thoughts hold less power, and you sense longer spaces around and between them.
-These pauses give you a taste of freedom from your mind.
+Conscious breathing teaches you how to be more alert to the mind.
+As a result, its thoughts hold less power, and you sense longer spaces around and between them.
+These pauses provide a taste of freedom from your mind.
 With this intention, they act as gateways to the expanse from where thoughts arise.
 Each form of life stems from this same open region.
-As you grow more mindful of your breath, you connect with this space.
+By growing more mindful of the breath, you connect with this space.
 In doing so, you realise that you’re one with the cosmos and everything else.
 With this understanding, thoughts lose their power.
-Here, mental pain, grief, doubt and fear leave as you grow more alert.
+Here, mental pain, grief, doubt and fear leave as the mind grows more alert.

 As you witness how breathing moves in your body, see how it connects to the mind.
 This awareness allows your entire being to settle.
-When your breath becomes too fast and heavy over a long period, it affects your well-being.
-This dynamic is clear in your mind when its thoughts become too dense.
+When the breath becomes too fast and heavy over a long period, it affects your body’s health.
+Such dynamics are obvious in the mind when its thoughts become too dense.
 In the long term, this energy blocks your body’s natural shift toward balance.
-Pay attention to how your breath, mind, and body move in your space.
+Pay attention to how the breath, mind, and body move in your space.
 When you’re aware of how these connect, their actions don’t affect you as much.
 In effect, your entire being settles.

 How does following your breath help your physical health?

-The practice of following your breath helps your physical health by bringing you more in touch with your body.
-This awareness provides you with insights to enhance your health and life.
+The practice of following the breath improves physical health by bringing you more in touch with your body.
+This awareness provides the insights to enhance your life and wellbeing.

 The breath’s length connects to your state of mind.
 To show this, picture a conductor leading an orchestra at a concert.
-Here, the conductor is your breath and each musician mimics your thoughts.
+Here, the conductor is your breath, and each musician mimics the mind’s thoughts.
 In a show, the conductor often leads the orchestra to slow and lengthen their notes.
 In the same manner, spend some time extending and slowing your breaths pace.
 Now watch how the mind follows.
 This act creates a higher intake of oxygen, which calms your brain and body.
-This exercise gives short-term relief from stress, depression, and anxiety.
-It also shows how the breath connects with your mind.
+Exercises like this give short-term relief from stress, depression, and anxiety.
+They also show how the breath connects with your mind.

-Witness your breath and you soon align with your thoughts and body.
-Once you can sense the feelings in your mind and space, stop trying to watch your breath.
-The practice has now served its purpose, and you can let your mind settle.
-From here, you gain insights such as how to improve your health.
+Witness the breath and you soon align with your thoughts and body.
+Once you reach this point of awareness, it’s time to stop trying to follow the breath.
+The practice has now served its purpose, and you can let the mind settle.
+From here, ideas arise about how to improve your health and overall life.
 In this wise state, you change your diet, mindset, and lifestyle from a place of wisdom.
 Your health then improves in every sense.
-On balance, as your awareness grows, your body and mind align.
-This alignment leads to insights that enhance your health and life.
+On balance, as your awareness grows, the body and mind align.
+This alignment leads to insights that enhance your health and wellbeing.

 Should you watch the breath to silence your mind?

-You shouldn’t practice following your breath to silence your mind or avoid thinking.
+You shouldn’t practice following the breath to silence the mind or avoid thinking.
 Such a motive comes from fear towards your thoughts and emotions.
-Realise this and you learn that following the breath teaches how to grow aware of the mind – not avoid it.
-This knowledge ensures that you don’t become addicted to methods that suppress your thoughts.
+Realise this and learn that following the breath teaches you how to grow aware of the mind – not avoid it.
+This knowledge ensures that you don’t become addicted to methods that suppress the mind or its thoughts.

 People with painful or disturbing thoughts often turn to techniques for relief.
 Don’t fall into this trap.
-Remember that any effort you make to avoid fear and pain strengthens their place in your mind.
-You cannot resolve your troubles by escape, or by using breathing as an anchor.
-When you experience a troubling emotion, do you turn to focus on the breath?
+Remember, any effort you make to avoid fear and pain strengthens their place.
+You cannot resolve troubles by escape, or by using breathing as an anchor.
+When a troubling emotion arises, do you turn to focus on the breath?
 What is your motive behind this action?
-If you fear your mind, notice this feeling and allow it to run its course.
-Here, you’re facing your fear, which will soon dissolve it.
+If you fear the mind, note this feeling and allow it to run its course.
+Here, you’re facing fear.
+By allowing such emotions this way, they dissolve.
 You don’t have to turn to techniques for relief.

 The intent to observe the breath should be to exercise your awareness and move toward a state of allowing.
-Don’t use it as a technique to silence your thoughts.
+Don’t use it as a technique to silence thoughts.
 Before, during, and after you follow your breath, the mind will wander.
 You also witness past fears and issues arise from deep within your being.
 Don’t worry when this happens.
-Understand that your brain’s nature is to think without limit.
+Understand that the brain’s nature is to think and express itself.
 Don’t aim to stop this motion.
-Instead, allow thoughts to happen and acknowledge them as you do with your breath.
-In time, you can stop witnessing your mind’s contents.
+Instead, allow thoughts to happen and accept them as you do with the breath.
+In time, you can stop trying to stay alert this way.
 This relaxation enables the wisdom of awareness to come forth.

-Understand your motives behind following your breath and you free yourself from addiction to such routines.
-Here, you no longer suppress your thoughts and they settle by themselves.
+Understand the motives behind following your breath and you free yourself from addiction to such routines.
+Here, you no longer suppress the mind’s thoughts and they settle by themselves.